Last updated: November 15, 2025

 5.3.
 A quick tip for practice and backtesting

-We can’t stress this enough: do not trade these strategies with real money until you have tested them.
+Do not trade these strategies with real money until you have tested them.
 Use the “Bar Replay” function on TradingView to go back in time and trade the setups as if they were live.
-Be honest with your results.
+Be honest with the results.
 This is the only way to build true, unshakable confidence in a system.

 6. MACD vs. RSI: Which one to use and when?

-As you explore technical analysis, you’ll see both MACD and RSI mentioned constantly.
+As trades explore technical analysis, they’ll see both MACD and RSI mentioned constantly.
 Since they are both momentum indicators, many beginners ask, “Which one is better?”

-From our perspective, this isn’t the most helpful query.
 A more useful question is, “What tool is right for the specific task a trader needs to accomplish right now?”
-They are like a hammer and a screwdriver; both are essential, but you wouldn’t use one to turn a screw.

 6.1.
 Head-to-head comparison: MACD vs. RSI (Relative Strength Index)